tsergey-tm/jira-kanban-assistant-dist/docs/plugin-doc.en.md

 Here you can evaluate the trends and range of lead and cycle times.

-### Average times by columns
+### Bottleneck search

-Readings, on average, performed tasks in each of the columns.
+Heat map of the time that the tasks spent in each of the columns.
-Assess where tasks spend the most time in the production process.

-You can view both percentage and absolute values to evaluate the dynamics.
+The wait columns are merged with the columns that follow them, because the time to wait before the bottleneck is a meaningful indicator.

 ### Lead time distributions